 And from there we saw beneath us Egypt and Palestine, the Red Sea, and the Parthenian Sea which leads to Alexandria, and finally the endless lands of the Saracens.
 (53)

 At night, lying on whatever poor bed she found, and she didn’t waste time mentioning earthly trivia like beds, Egeria recorded details of her iterneraria in the Holy Land, or pilgrimage, in S. Silvae Aquitanae peregrinato ad loca sancta.* Providing one of the earliest eyewitness accounts of Western pilgrimage,** Egeria actually made several pilgrimages.
 The diary we read today covers four of those pilgrimages: the Mount Sinai venture tracing the route of Exodus, a foray to Mount Nebo where Moses died, a trip to Job’s tomb in Hauran, and a journey to St. Thomas’s tomb in Edessa, as well as a detour to Abraham’s house in Carrhae.
+Keep in mind that Roman soldiers kept her secure during her various stops at various forts along the way.

 Like most pilgrims who walked miles each day on their journeys, Egeria needed to eat in order to maintain her strength and endurance.
 And to keep her blisters from festering.
 Assume Egeria weighed in at 100 pounds, with a height of fifty-seven inches, and walked ten miles a day.
 (The Burgundy Pilgrim — see below — walked twenty miles a day.)
 Egeria, a little “drink of water,” needed at least 570 extra calories per day over her base caloric needs of 1617 to maintain her weight, especially if she carried anything heavier than a Bible.
 Let’s say she hoisted a pack weighing twenty pounds; after all, she couldn’t leave out the extra tunica or pair of sandals, could she?
 In that case, with sandals and tunica and whatever else, she’d require approximately 680 extra calories to keep moving.